nguyensjsu/sp19-202-rocket-202/README.md

 6. Use Strategy design pattern to generate Expense/Income/Monthly screen on Chart screen.
 7. Complete overall class diagram.
 8. As a role of XP value "Feedback", I always test the program.
 If I find bug, I told it to my team mates and communicated with them.

+### Xingchen Kang
+1. Create UI Wirefames.
+2. Develop a MenuScreen that add a menu bar to normal screen using ```Decorator``` Design Pattern。
+3. Develop main screen control flow for the app using ```Command``` Design Pattern.
+4. Develop a add record screen using ```Composite```, ```Strategy``` and ```Observer``` Design Pattern.
+5. Develop a choose account screen for adding record.
+6. Develop change screen and add expense record use case with supporting sequence diagrams.
+7. Develop an AD video for the APP.
+8. As a role of XP value "Simplicity", I always remind my team to keep things simple, cut off unnecessary developing demands and add small development pieces into the whole framework.